← More from The Ledger

 Guinness is on a winning streak.
 Sales are up 14%.
 At one point demand was so strong the brand couldn't make enough beer and had to ration.
 That growth has been driven by young drinkers—who invented and spread the worldwide G-splitting phenomenon on social media.
 A new Open Gate brewery just opened in London.
 The momentum is real.

 The contrast to nine years ago is stark.
-When Guinness first came on as a sponsor, spirits and craft beer were soaring.
-I kept hearing rumors that parent company Diageo might spin off its Guinness division to focus on spirits.
+Back then, spirits and craft beer were soaring.
+Rumors circulated that parent company Diageo might spin off its Guinness division to focus on spirits.
 Selling breweries was in vogue.
 American-style craft was the story.
 A 257-year-old stout brand felt dowdy.
 Now Guinness is the crown jewel.
 That's the value of a diversified portfolio: trends shift, and some products cool off while others heat up.

-At the time, those rumors surprised me.
-Guinness was one of the strongest brands in the world—a blip in sales didn't change that.
+Guinness was always one of the strongest brands in the world—a blip in sales didn't change that.
 Give a brand centuries and it will have fallow periods.
-I didn't write a post about it then, which is a shame, because I was right.
-I did tell folks at Guinness to keep the faith.
-All it took was a war in Europe, a pandemic, and the tarnished luster of craft beer.
+All it took was a war in Europe, a pandemic, and the tarnished luster of craft beer for the pendulum to swing back.

 The Value of Age